raymcbride/django-portfolio/README.md

 #django-portfolio

-A simple Django portfolio app.
+A simple Django portfolio app which allows you to create categorised projects.
+Each project can contain a series of resources called artifacts related to that project.
+Artifacts take the follow forms:

+* image artifacts
+* file artifacts
+* text artifacts

 [![Build
 Status](https://travis-ci.org/raymcbride/django-portfolio.svg?branch=master)](https://travis-ci.org/raymcbride/django-portfolio)